Gata3 Gene

 This section has been translated automatically.

-While the combination of T-bet and HLX1 controls the Th1 immune response, GATA3 is responsible for the development and maintenance of Th2 response.
+While the combination of T-bet and HLX1 controls the Th1 immune response, GATA3 is responsible for the development and maintenance of the Th2 response.

 GATA regulates the release of the typical Th2 cytokines interleukin-4, interleukin-5, interleukin-6, interleukin-10, interleukin-13 and TGF-beta.
-Expression data on GATA3 show that GATA3 is strongly expressed in Th2 cells but poorly expressed in Th1 cells.
+Expression data on GATA3 show that GATA3 is strongly expressed in Th2 cells but hardly expressed in Th1 cells.

-GATA3 also has the property of "autoactivation", i.e. it is able to stimulate its own expression independently of STAT6 and thus stabilize Th2 cell differentiation.
+GATA3 also has the property of "auto-activation", i.e. it is able to stimulate its own expression independently of STAT6 and thus stabilize Th2 cell differentiation.

 Literature